A boat on the water, with the City of London and the Tower of London in the background.

 There are also controversial designs in the area, like the Barbican Centre’s brutalist architecture.

-Top tip: The City boasts some of the best viewing spots in London, including the Sky Garden, the Garden at 120 Rooftop, and Horizon 22.
+Our top tip: The City of London area has some of the best viewing spots in London, including the Sky Garden, the Garden at 120 Rooftop, and Horizon 22.
 They’re all accessible for free!

 While the area attracts many business travellers, it’s also a convenient location for tourists.
 There’s a range of accommodation options, from historic hotels to modern apartments.